mittagessen/pangoline/README.md

     ~> pangoline render -p 216 279 -l en-us -f "Noto Sans 24" doc.txt

 Text can also be styled with [Pango Markup](https://docs.gtk.org/Pango/pango_markup.html).
-Parsing is enabled per default but can be disabled with a switch:
+Parsing is disabled per default but can be enabled with a switch:

+    ~> pangoline render --markup doc.txt

+It is possible to randomly insert stylization of Unicode [word segments](https://unicode.org/reports/tr29/#Word_Boundaries) in the text.
+One or more styles will be randomly selected from a configurable list of styles:

+    ~> pangoline render --random-markup-probability 0.01 doc.txt

+The probability is the probability of at least one style being applied to any particular segment.
+A subset of the total available number of styles is enabled by default when a probability greater than 0 is given.
+To change the list of possible styles:

+    ~> pangoline render --random-markup-probability 0.01 --random-markup style_italic --random-markup variant_smallcaps doc.txt

+The semantics of each value can be found in the [pango documentation](https://docs.gtk.org/Pango/pango_markup.html).

+Styling with color is treated slightly differently than other styles.
+In general, colors are selected with the `foreground_*` style.
+As a large number of colors are known to Pango, the `foreground_random` alias exists that enables all possible colors:

-    ~> pangoline render --no-markup doc.txt
+    ~> pangoline render  --random-markup-probability 0.01 --random-markup foreground_random doc.txt

 ### Rasterization